manelsaddouki/Website-Scraper-Project/README.md

      * BCT (Central Bank of Tunisia) website for PIB

-     * INS (Institut Nationale de Statistique) website: Private sector enterprises, and for the unemployment rate
+     * INS (Institut Nationale de Statistique) website for : Private sector enterprises, and the unemployment rate

+     * Donnees Mondiales website for Inflation rate

    Those are examples of the websites that contain the data I will need to extract